- Location: New Mexico

 In the state of New Mexico, being convicted of certain traffic violations can result in the Motor Vehicle Division adding points to your driving record.
 The amount of points depends on the infraction.

-If you receive 12 points within a year, your driver's license will be suspended for one year.
-It is also possible to have your license revoked if you accumulate fewer than 12 points, should a municipal or magistrate judge order it.
+If you receive 12 points within 1 year, your driver's license will be suspended for 1 year.

 Traffic violations that add points to your record include: